 If European Union (EU) data protection law applies to the processing of your information, we provide the controls described in this policy so you can exercise your right to request access to, update, remove, and restrict the processing of your information.
-You also have the right to object to the processing of your information or export your information to another service.
+You also have the right to object to the processing of your information to another service.